IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Admin Navigation](images/admin_navigation.jpg)

-  and note you have fewer and different options.
+1. Note you have fewer and different options.
 This view is for developer working with their projects.

     ![Developer Mode](images/DevMode.jpg)